The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

 Unless you are the most hardcore traveler ever or Scrooge himself, you should not be staying in rooms like these!

-Then we figured out the attraction to see is actually in Old Dongola, which is a further 125 kilometers away.
+We figured out the Sudan attraction to see is actually in Old Dongola, which is a further 125 kilometers away.
 Along the way, tourists also stop off at Kerma, an archaeological site from ancient ancient Nubia.

-By now we had also realized the cost of transportation was rather expensive and that the majority of accommodation resembled an H-Block prison cell.
+By now, we had also realized the cost of transportation was rather expensive and that the majority of Sudan accommodation resembled an H-Block prison cell.
 Both sights would be nice to visit if it was easy to reach but in our opinion not worth the effort or costs.

 For Us, it Wasn’t Worth The Effort.